antico5/mini_mqtt/README.md

 ```

 ### Get messages
-The caller of these methods are blocked until a message arrives, or the connection is lost.
+The caller of these methods is blocked until a message arrives, or the connection is lost.

 ```ruby
 # Get a single message